The Bridge Join

 Committees & Task Forces

-Serving on an IPA committee gives you the opportunity to directly engage in the profession and association.
-Share your experience, expertise and passion to help the association better serve its members and advance the profession.
-Committee involvement is also great opportunity to create connections with colleagues across the state.
-Each year, IPA’s president selects pharmacists, residents, and pharmacy technicians from a variety of practice settings to serve on the committees below:
+Serving on an IPA committee gives you the opportunity to directly engage in the association and profession.
+Share your experience, expertise, and passion to help the association better serve its membership and advance the profession!
+Committee involvement is also a great opportunity to create connections with colleagues across the state.

 Policy Committees